 Consider it your risk-free test drive of the Vaudeverse Saga.

-Plunge into the fiery chaos of the Underworld, meet Cross (the dead man with the bulletwound in his head), and see if my brand of off-kilter, mythological madness is your next great obsession.
+Plunge into the fiery chaos of the Underworld, meet Cross (the dead man with the bulletwound in his head), and see if you have the patience to survive the prose and the stomach to survive the world.

 —Susan P. Sipal